vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtex-product-gifts.md

 | `minHeight`  | `Number` &#124; `String` | Gift image minimum height.                   | `125`         |
 | `imageLabel` | `String`                 | The label of the image that should be rendered. | `undefined`   |

-:information_source: *If no image label is defined, the* `gift-image` *block will use the first available image from the product's SKU.*
+> ℹ️ *If no image label is defined, the* `gift-image` *block will use the first available image from the product's SKU.*

 ## Customization